scottyeager/info_foundation/src/decentralization/decentralization_status.md

 - independent farmers, all capacity registered on TFDirectory and signed by Farmer node.
 - ALL technology opensource and everyone can see progress, ask for feature requests, check/audit the code, ...
 - The TFGrid IT workloads are distributed using the smart contract for IT (peer2peer with multi-signature capability)
-- TFFoundation is promotion only
+- TFFoundation is promotion only (Mazraa which is subbrand is also a farmer)
-- measurement of capacity done per 3node, means fully decentralized but not peer2peer yet (no peer verification)
+- measurement of capacity done per 3node
 - measurement of uptime done per 3node and distributed, should be good enough
 - minting (creation of new code) all done by means of code and validated by ThreeFold team of 3 people.
 - every minting operation since start of the blockchain creates a proof document